Guess the Contact Angle: IPA Wiped Composite Material

 Proposed ASTM Standard Will Ease the Pain of Manufacturers

 An exciting development is taking place to make surface quality and cleanliness inspection technology more available to all manufacturers.
-We have collaborated with ASTM International and other stakeholders to craft a revision to a practice to establish a standard use of handheld goniometers in...
+We have collaborated with ASTM International and other stakeholders to craft a revision to establish a standard use of handheld goniometers in production...

 Read